‘The president of trivia’: Seattle-area contestants react to the death of ‘Jeopardy!’ host Alex Trebek

 “He’s just so close to you, and you can’t believe it,” she said.
 “He looks you right in the eye and he’s really listening to what you’re saying.
 It literally feels like, ‘Oh my gosh, did somebody put me inside the television?’ ”

-Trebek, who died Sunday after announcing more than a year earlier that he had advanced pancreatic cancer, left an “indelible mark” on Neumann and several Seattle-area contests who competed on the show and interacted with the host.
+Trebek, who died Sunday after announcing more than a year earlier that he had advanced pancreatic cancer, left an “indelible mark” on Neumann and several Seattle-area contestants who competed on the show and interacted with the host.

 In his more than 30 years hosting the quiz show, he inspired generations of studious competitors to research geography, literature and history and sparked a passionate community of television trivia fans, including many who reside in the Pacific Northwest.